 What are the bowel preparation agents approved by the FDA?

-Colyte (Alaven), GoLYTELY (Braintree), NuLYTELY (Braintree), TriLyte (Alaven), HalfLytely (Braintree), MoviPrep (Salix), SUPREP (Braintree), OsmoPrep (Salix), Visicol (Salix), Prepopik (Ferring).
+Colyte (Alaven), GoLYTELY (Braintree), NuLYTELY (Braintree), TriLyte (Alaven), HalfLytely (Braintree), MoviPrep (Salix), SUPREP (Braintree), OsmoPrep (Salix), Visicol (Salix), Prepopik (Ferring), CLENPIQ (Ferring), Plenvu (Salix).
 Even though, MiraLax is not FDA-approved for bowel preparation, it is approved for constipation and is widely used for bowel preparation.

 What is the best bowel preparation agent?